semantic-release/.github/architecture-decisions/0002-avoid-building-renovate-branches.md

 ## Decision

-We will not build the renovate branches as part of the test wrokflows
+We will not build the renovate branches as part of the test workflows.

 ## Consequences

-Redundant builds will be avoided and we will rely on the PR builds to verify that the dependency updates are safe to merge
+Redundant builds will be avoided and we will rely on the PR builds to verify that the dependency updates are safe to merge.